stormchaserroleplaying/stormchaserRPG/Talents/Sorcerer/Divine/index.md

 #### **Cost:** 50 Character Points<br>**Prerequisite:** 7th Level Spells and Empowered Healing<br>**Actions** 1
 *Your faith bestows upon wings to soar through the skies.*

 You conjure spectral wings from your back.
 While the wings are present, you have a flying speed of 30 feet.
-The wings last until you’re incapacitated, you die, or you dismiss them as 1 Action.
+The wings last until you’re incapacitated, you die, or you dismiss them using 1 Action.

 The affinity you chose as your influence can determine the appearance of the wings, for example: eagle wings for good or law, bat wings for evil or chaos, and dragonfly wings for neutrality.